CDP Stablecoin: Architecture and Implementation

 mapping(address => mapping(address => Vault)) public vaults;

-// Parameters by collateral type
+// Parameters per collateral type

 mapping(address => CollateralParams) public collateralParams;